alexandernst/angular-multi-select/README.md

 The MIT License (MIT)

-Copyright (c) 2014-2015 Ignatius Steven (https://github.com/isteven)
+Copyright (c) 2014-2015 Alexander Nestorov (https://github.com/alexandernst)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal